FREE GROCERY GUIDE

 CONS: Mildly chalky, may cause gas/bloating, esp. at first, lower protein content per serving vs. my favorite beef protein (below), and lower servings per bag.
 Some may not want the supplemental ingredients like probiotics and digestive enzymes.

-My favorite animal-based protein powder: Be Well by Kelly LeVeque, Unflavored Grass-fed Protein Powder
+Be Well by Kelly LeVeque, Unflavored Grass-fed Protein Powder

 To be honest, I had never heard of Kelly LeVeque before I started my hunt for the perfect protein powder, but it turns out she's got a loyal fan base as a celebrity nutritionist and wellness expert.
 This product contains just one simple ingredient: beef protein isolate.

-The other highlight of Be Well is purity.
-It's made without chemical processing, with beef from Swedish cows.
-As a country, Sweden boasts some of the most stringent cattle-raising policies in the world.
+As it turns out, Sweden boasts some of the most stringent cattle-raising policies in the world.
 Under Swedish law, cows have a "bill of rights," including grazing rights, and the use of drugs or hormones to grow the cows faster is banned.
 European food policies also restrict the use of GMOs.

 PROS: Complete protein, high protein content, mild taste, easy to digest, grass-fed beef, Paleo, and AIP compliant.